Hiking and Walking

 Lake O'Hara (elevation gain 400 m) - 11 km one way

 A quota limits the number of visitors using the public bus service into Lake O'Hara; there are no restrictions on the number of people who wish to hike the 11 km access road (bikes not permitted).
 Reservations are required to take the bus to Lake O'Hara for day use and camping.
 The bus operates from mid-June to early October.
-You may reserve up to three calendar months in advance of your visit, by telephone only.
+Advanced reservations are required.

 to McArthur Creek Campground (elevation gain 285 m) - 14.9 km one way